Mark Murphey, MD, FACR

 At the conclusion of this course, participants will be able to:

-Identify the normal appearances of important anatomic structures on MR imaging of the knee, shoulder, ankle/foot and hip.
+Identify the normal appearances of important anatomic structures on MR imaging of the elbow, wrist and hand.

 # of participants: